 Many headphones utilize 1/8″ (3.5mm) or 1/4″ (6.35mm) TRS cables and produce unbalanced stereo.
 Let’s have a look at how this works with the following illustration:

-Headsets would typically use this unbalanced stereo setup with an addition wire to carry an unbalanced microphone signal in the opposite direction.
+Headsets would typically use this unbalanced stereo setup with an additional wire to carry an unbalanced microphone signal in the opposite direction.
 These cables tend to have TRRS (tip-ring-ring-sleeve) connectors.

 Other headphones, which are much less popular, utilize 2.5mm or 4.4mm connectors to carry [typically] unbalanced and stereo unbalances (with TS or TRRRS/tip-ring-ring-ring-sleeve), respectively.